USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Political philosophy forms that branch of philosophy that reflects on the specificity of the political.
 Why are humans, as Aristotle argued, political animals?
 How are they political?
 What are the means and ends of the political, and how best does one organize the political with such questions in mind?
 The course offers a topic-oriented approach to the fundamental problems underlying political theory and practice.

-USC GE Category Equivalency: CATEGORY B: Humanistic Inquiry
+USC Credit Equivalency: CATEGORY B: Humanistic Inquiry

-HI 1002 - HISTORY OF WESTERN CIV.
-FROM 1500 4 credits
+HI 1006 - WORLD HISTORY FROM 1500 4 credits

 AN 1002 - INTRODUCTION TO SOCIOCULTURAL ANTHROPOLOGY 4 credits